aarnetalman/aarnetalman/README.md

 ### Hi!

-- 🤖 I a Senior AI Engineer at [Silo AI](https://www.silo.ai).
+- 🤖 I'm a Senior AI Engineer at [Silo AI](https://www.silo.ai).
 Silo AI is the largest private AI lab in the Nordics.

 - 🔬 I'm also a researcher and a PhD student in Language Technology at [University of Helsinki](https://blogs.helsinki.fi/language-technology/).